-Conventional loans may require PMI payments if you’re putting down less than 20%, but it won’t last forever.
+Conventional loans may require PMI payments if you’re putting down less than 20%.
 You can also purchase a home for any purpose, and the appraisal process will likely be less intense than it is for an FHA loan.

 So which one is better?